 Marcahuasi Research Collaborations

-Professor David Carballo at Boston University is conducting azimuth to explore the possibility that the alignments of markers and monuments point to significant sections of the horizon, such as sun rises and settings at the solstices and equinoxes.
+Professor David Carballo at Boston University is conducting studies to explore the possibility that the alignments of markers and monuments point to significant sections of the horizon, such as sunrises and settings at the solstices and equinoxes.